CodeJude/alx-pre_course/README.md

-My first readme

-Updated README
+Updated README for Collaboration Task